JHashimoto0518/AWS-DataPipeline-Definition-to-Doc/README.md

-# AWS DataPipeline to Doc
+# AWS Data Pipeline to Doc

-This tool converts JSON of DataPipeline Definition to Markdown for documentation.
+This tool converts JSON of AWS Data Pipeline Definition to Markdown for documentation.